 Related: HEC MBA Paris (Five Specializations: Entrepreneurship, Finance, Leadership & Global Organizations, Marketing & Strategy; Great for Career Switchers: 74% Change in Job Function)

 2) European School of Management and Technology in Berlin (ESMT)

 ESMT is located in the heart of Berlin, a cosmopolitan metropolis rich in cultural, entertainment and business opportunities.
 Twenty-Five multinational companies and institutions came together to form the school with the aim of nurturing global leaders and entrepreneurs.
 The MBA program develops business heads who integrate people, leading them with ethical, visionary and radical leadership skills.
 The class is both small and diverse.
-In 2012, there were only 41 students from 24 countries.
+For the 2017 class, there were only 65 students from 32 countries.
 Only 10% of the class was from Germany.
 The faculty has experience in other top institutions.
 Examples include Zoltán Antal-Mokos, PhD from London Business School, Victor Araman, PhD from Stanford University and Sumitro Banerjee, PhD from INSEAD.
 The teaching methodology is centered on the case method.
-Of the class of 2011, the average base salary was € 73,563.
-90% of graduates received job offers within three months of graduation, with 60% receiving the offers in Germany.
+Of the class of 2016, the median base salary was € 75,000.
+80% of graduates received job offers within three months of graduation, with 51% receiving the offers in Germany.

 ESMT’s MBA is a 1-year program designed to give students the choice of two tracks - Management of Innovation & Technology and Global Sustainable Business.
 The entire curriculum is divided into two parts.

 First is Mastering Management, where management basics are covered, ending with an international field project.
 This helps students master a global business scenario, with previous projects held in countries like India, USA, Russia, Mexico and China.